 This is not a simple question.
 We all have a number of things going on in our lives, and many different tasks.
 We cannot do them all at once.
 It is inevitable that we have things on our to-do list.
 We also have many reasons for not getting around to accomplishing all of them.

 Here are some of the well-known sayings on the subject:

-Procrastination is the thief of time.”
-(Edward Young, 1683–1765) Or, as Dickens put it in his book David Copperfield: “Procrastination is the thief of time, collar him.”
+Procrastination is the thief of time.
+(Edward Young, 1683–1765) Or, as Dickens put it in his book David Copperfield: Procrastination is the thief of time, collar him.

 If someone steals our possessions, we may be able to replace at least some of them.
 But we can never replace lost time.
 The older I get, the more conscious I am of this reality.
 Recently two of my relatives have died, and I know it is only a matter of time before we all leave this earthly realm.

-Never put off until tomorrow what you can do today or as one wag put it, Until the day after tomorrow.”
+Never put off until tomorrow what you can do today or as someone put it: Until the day after tomorrow.

-Ben Franklin put it another way: “Never put off to tomorrow that which you can do today.”
+Ben Franklin put it another way: Never put off to tomorrow that which you can do today.